serverless/serverless/README.md

 ####The Serverless Application Framework Powered By Amazon Web Services - [serverless.com](http://www.serverless.com)

-We've re-branded from JAWS and pushed out a HUGE release.
+We've re-branded from JAWS and pushed out an entirely refactored product.
 We're now cleaning up bugs, finishing the new docs and fixing broken features.
 By the end of this week we will have made rapid progress.
 Please help us test, submit pull requests, and check out our **[Road Map](https://trello.com/b/EX6SxBJJ/framework)**  for daily status updates.
 We will be moving quickly, stay tuned :)

 **Note:** This project was formerly JAWS.